Welcome to the FAQ page of the Swiss Alliance Australia.

 More information and the form to apply to exercise your political rights can be found on the website of the Consulate General here.

 E-voting is currently an option for Swiss registered in the cantons of TG, SG, BS and GR.
 The Organisation of the Swiss Abroad's efforts are directed at having more cantons joining this list as soon as possible.
+We keep you updated.

 Everything that relates to identity documents is the responsibility of the Swiss representation where the Swiss citizen is registered.